Protect Your Health From Smoke During Wildfire Season, Forest Fires and Bosque Fires

 Wildfires can spread rapidly giving only short notice to nearby residents and can quickly change air quality.
 The first thing to consider is protecting your and your family’s health from the hazards of smoke.
 You can decide if you should remain indoors or if it’s safe to go outdoors by taking a few easy actions, called the 5-3-1 Visibility Method.
 Step one is to determine how smoky it is based on how far you can see.
 This is an easy way to assess the air quality.
 Step two is to decide what you should do based on the quality of the air.

-Is the visibility just under 5 miles?
+Is the visibility under 5 miles?
 If you can see less than 5 miles, the air quality is unhealthy for young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness; they should minimize outdoor activity.
 These people should reschedule outdoor recreational activities for a day with better air quality.
 It is okay for adults in good health to be out and about but they should periodically check visibility especially when fires are nearby.

-Is the visibility about 3 miles?
-If it is, air quality is unhealthy.
+Is the visibility just about 3 miles?
 Young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness should avoid all outdoor activities.
 These people should stay indoors.
 All outdoor activities should be avoided, including running errands.
 Everyone else should try to stay indoors as much as possible.
 All outdoor recreational activities should be rescheduled for a day with better air quality.

 Regardless of the visibility, if you are feeling as though you are having health effects from smoke, take precautions to avoid exposure to smoke and see your doctor or other health professional as needed.